Wales players' strike threat could scupper England clash

 Wales coach Warren Gatland, returning for his second spell in charge, has questioned the worth of the rule.

-It would leave him deprived of lock Will Rowlands -- who is set to join Paris side Racing 92 -- at this year's World Cup in France unless the second row receives special dispensation from the Welsh game's professional board.
+It would deprive Wales of lock Will Rowlands -- who is set to join Paris side Racing 92 -- at this year's World Cup in France unless the second row receives special dispensation from the Welsh game's professional board.

-Former Wales international Andrew Coombs tweeted his support for strike action on Wednesday, saying: "Players should not be playing without a signed contract in front of them."
+Ospreys lock Bradley Davies, who won the last of his 66 caps in 2019 and was part of three World Cup campaigns, said: "Boys playing international and regional rugby don't know if they've got a job in four months, it is always going to be difficult."

-The former lock added: "Best wishes with your strike action!
-Players, Coaches, Backroom Staff, Supporters, Pundits...
-Line the streets in front of the stadium and demand this shambles to be over!
-Enough is enough!"
+Asked if he would go on strike, Davies added: "If we had to strike and that was the decision everyone made, then fair enough.
+But it is the last, last option.

 "I can't apply for a mortgage and I'm on antidepressants...
 I'm starting for Wales every week and the WRU is making tens of millions from international matches."